MaptimeAlpes/MaptimeAlpes.github.io/_posts/en/tuts/2016-06-09-velo-isere.markdown

 <script src='https://cdnjs.cloudflare.com/ajax/libs/jquery/2.0.0/jquery.min.js'></script>
 ~~~

-Relead your page, then open the console [see this SO question for help](http://webmasters.stackexchange.com/questions/8525/how-to-open-the-javascript-console-in-different-browsers).
+Reload your page, then open the console [see this SO question for help](http://webmasters.stackexchange.com/questions/8525/how-to-open-the-javascript-console-in-different-browsers).

 Paste this in the console, and hit enter.